wix/stylable/site/docs/guides/runtime.md

 ### Merge Props

-Third argument can be used as a base for the generated class name and states:
+The third argument can be used as a base for the generated class name and states:

 ```javascript
 /*  { className:'style__root class-a' } */